 Please read the rest of this page before you submit a pitch.

-We will respond to pitches as quickly as we can.
+We will respond to legitimate pitches as quickly as we can.

 Lawyerist is an online magazine about law practice.
-We publish longer articles that contain information useful to or interesting to practicing lawyers.
-This is most certainly not limited to technology and marketing, although those are popular subjects on our pages.
+We publish words and videos and other things related to the practice of law that are useful or interesting to practicing lawyers.
+This is most certainly not limited to technology and marketing, even though those are popular subjects on our pages.
 We also frequently cover things like ethics, legal writing, practice management, law school, and other subjects relevant to law practice.
-We strive to publish unique, compelling content.
+Above all, we strive to publish unique, compelling content.

-As for the pitch itself, you should give us a detailed summary of the article you intend to write.
-A working title, your angle or thesis, and an outline of your post would be helpful, for example.
+As for the pitch itself, give us a detailed summary of the article you intend to write.
+A working title, the angle or your thesis, and an outline of your post would be helpful, for example.
 Or a syllabus similar to what you might find on an academic paper.
 In other words, give us a fairly detailed summary of the article you intend to write.

-Finally, we are not looking for pitches that make it obvious you have not read this page.
+Finally, we do not want pitches that make it obvious you have not read this page.

 We require copyright to your article, so that the only place it will be available online and in full will be on Lawyerist.
-You are, of course, welcome to share your post, with an excerpt, on your own blog or elsewhere online.
+You are, of course, welcome to share an excerpt of your post on your own blog or elsewhere online, with a link back to the post on Lawyerist.
 We also give you a license to publish your article offline.
 This means you can distribute your article by email or bundle it with CLE materials, or do whatever else you like with it (except publish it online), as long as you mention Lawyerist.com as the original source.

 If we accept your pitch, we will send you a copy of our contract to review.